ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 A script is executed on the complete set of bars on the chart when one of the following events occurs:

     * A new symbol or resolution is loaded on a chart.
+    * A script is saved or added to the chart from the Pine Editor.
     * A value is modified in the script's *Settings/Inputs* dialog box.
     * A value is modified in a strategy's *Settings/Properties* dialog box.
     * A browser refresh event is detected.

-A script is executed on the realtime bar when:
+A script is executed on the realtime bar when trading is active and:

-    * One of the above conditions occurs, or
+    * One of the above conditions occurs, causing the script to execute on the open of the realtime bar, or
-    * Price or volume changes.
+    * The realtime bar updates because a price or volume change was detected.

 Note that when a chart is left untouched when the market is active, a succession of realtime bars which have been opened and then closed will trail the current realtime bar.
 While these bars will have been *confirmed* because their variables have all been committed, the script will not yet have executed on them in their *historical* state, since they did not exist when the script was last run on the chart's dataset.